abiodunfreeman/aems-server/README.md

 ## Optimizations

 - Instead of making 50 seprate API calls, call it once and pass down as props
+- took advantage of useContext for user auth

 ## Lessons Learned: